-- j) Reinvestment of cash collateral may occur exclusively in high-quality government bonds or in money market funds with short-term maturity structures.
+i) Reinvestment of cash collateral may occur exclusively in high-quality government bonds or in money market funds with short-term maturity structures.
 Cash collateral can additionally be invested by way of a reverse repurchase agreement transaction with a credit institution if the recovery of the accrued balance is assured at all times.

-Securities collateral, on the other hand, is not permitted to be sold or otherwise provided as collateral or pledged. - k) If the Fund receives collateral for at least 30% of its assets, the associated risk is examined as part of regular stress tests conducted under normal and exceptional liquidity conditions in order to assess the consequences of changes in market value and the liquidity risk associated with the collateral.
-The liquidity stress testing strategy should contain guidelines covering the following aspects: - aa) the concept for analysing the stress test scenario, including calibration, certification and sensitivity analysis: - bb) empirical impact assessment approach, including back-testing of liquidity risk assessments: - cc) reporting frequency and reporting thresholds/ loss tolerance threshold(s); and - dd) loss mitigation measures, including haircut strategy and gap-risk protection.
+j) If the Fund receives collateral for at least 30% of its assets, the associated risk is examined as part of regular stress tests conducted under normal and exceptional liquidity conditions in order to assess the consequences of changes in market value and the liquidity risk associated with the collateral.
+The liquidity stress testing strategy should contain guidelines covering the following aspects:

+- aa) the concept for analysing the stress test scenario, including calibration, certification and sensitivity analysis; - bb) empirical impact assessment approach, including back-testing of liquidity risk assessments; - cc) reporting frequency and reporting thresholds/ loss tolerance threshold(s); and dd) loss mitigation measures, including haircut strategy and gap-risk protection.